This post contains affiliate links. Read my full disclosure policy here.

 Confession: I’m a productivity junkie.
 I enjoy writing and rewriting my to-do lists, crossing things off, and accomplishing my goals.
-I listen to entire podcasts about productivity.
+I listen to entire podcast episodes about productivity.

 I don’t enjoy having my computer screen plastered with post-it notes of things I need to do today, this week, this month.
 I don’t enjoy the clutter of how that looks or feels.
 So instead I use my bullet journal to capture my task lists.

-I categorize my to-dos and tasks into two distinct categories: This Week and Future Projects
+I categorize my to-dos and tasks into two distinct categories: This Month and This Week

 How does this work?
 Here’s the tour: